isce-framework/isce3/README.md

 ## Contributing

 Contributions are welcome.
-Please let us know if you encounter a bug by [filing an issue](https://github-fn.jpl.nasa.gov/isce-3/isce/issues).
+Refer to the [contributing guide](CONTRIBUTING.md) for tips on getting started and guidelines for contributions.
+Please let us know if you encounter a bug by
+[filing an issue](https://github-fn.jpl.nasa.gov/isce-3/isce/issues).

 ## License